Insights

 Provisions approaching their enforcement date.
 Worth tracking now to prepare for compliance.

 Australia's Privacy Act reforms make AI transparency mandatory through privacy law — not AI-specific legislation.
-Any organization using personal information in automated decisions must disclose the types of data used, the logic applied, and the most influential factors.
+Any organization using personal information in automated decisions must update its privacy policy to describe, in general terms, the kinds of personal information used and the kinds of decisions made or substantially assisted by ADM.
 Even "human in the loop" doesn't exempt you if the algorithm plays a substantial role.
-The OAIC has stated that "the algorithm decided" is not an acceptable explanation.

 The first binding international treaty to require notification when a person is interacting with an AI system rather than a human.
 Applies across all sectors in all ratifying states — including the US, UK, and EU — creating a truly transatlantic baseline for AI disclosure.